 Alternatively, Faith is a Templar, and the City is run by AssassinsThere's not as much evidence for this, but it is WMG, so what the hey?
 Anyway, Mirror's Edge takes place after Assassin's Creed III, with the Templars completely on the ropes against the more powerful Assassins.
 For a start, you may have noticed the Shard uses plenty of white and "/\" shapes in it's architecture.
 It's also possible Faith's mother was a high ranking Templar discretely offed during the November riots (A Piece of Eden fueled ploy to retake power).
 Faith's free-running and combat skills might come from a version of Abstergo's Animus program, whether she knows it or not.

 Less-lethal ammo abounds in the CityWhat?
 It explains so much!
 Like, for instance, why everyone is so willing to fire on you - it's not (likely) going to kill you, so it's not lethal force, so the rules are much more relaxed.
 Plus, it also explains Faith's Made of Iron resistance to light machine guns and her impressive ability to Walk It Off.
-The upshot of this WMG is that it transforms the CPF - and PK to a lesser extent - from dangerously trigger-happy to merely unnecessarily violent.
+The upshot of this WMG is that it transforms the PK to from dangerously trigger-happy to merely unnecessarily violent.
 Consider mixing this with the Runners-might-be-terrorists theorem proposed by Yahtzee and the entire thing becomes considerably more coherent.

 Jacknife and Faith used to be in a relationshipOr, at least, they had some kind of friendship.
 They obviously know each other in the game, and Jacknife tends to call her by a pet name.
 In one of the cutscenes, this exchange happens: